fastfailure/ripdis/ipdisserver/README.md

 If the received signature matches with the expected one (by default `ipdisbeacon`), an answer is sent back to the client.

-The answer contains informations about the system running ipdisserver (e.g. hostname, IP addresses...), useful for identification.
+The answer contains information about the system running ipdisserver (e.g. hostname, IP addresses...), useful for identification.

 Answers to a same client are subject to a rate limiting of one every 3s.